How do you manage security?

 Here are some areas we generally consider to be out of scope:

-• Any kind of vulnerabilities in third-party services like Discourse (which we use for our forum), HelloNext (to collect feedback) etc.
+• Third-Party Services: Vulnerabilities in third-party code or services that do not lead to an exploit.
+Services like Discourse (which we use for our forum), HelloNext (to collect feedback) etc.

-• Missing HTTP security headers, such as:
+• Missing HTTP security headers, such as (but not limited to):

 • Content-Security-Policy